gabrielcaser/replication_package_science/README.md

-# Leading like Scientists: The effect of STEM Background on CEO Performance under Uncertainty
+# Leading like Scientists: The Effect of STEM Background on CEO Performance under Uncertainty

 ## Replication Instructions